-The Fort Bend County District Attorney's Office seeks to address modern-day trafficking by utilizing investigative techniques centered around obtaining modern-day evidence, such as cellular telephones, social media, and geolocation data, with the goal of eradicating networks of traffickers and obtaining convictions without relying on victim testimony.
-We seek to introduce a team-oriented approach to investigating and prosecuting human trafficking, with collaboration between prosecutors, criminal investigators, and a criminal intelligence analyst.
-We are requesting funds to employ a criminal intelligence analyst, who will use both open source and law enforcement databases to gather information on suspects and victims.
-This may include obtaining and reviewing prior offense reports, prior bond paperwork, jail communications, CPS records, social media accounts, and other relevant information.
-This will require daily case review and follow up because social media platforms allow users to post temporary content; for example, if we are watching a suspect's Instagram account, they may post to their Instagram Story, which is only available to view for 24 hours after it is posted.
-Information gathered by the criminal intelligence analyst will be documented and saved for both current and future investigations, and to build a database of information that can be used to identify other networks of traffickers.
-The analyst will also be responsible for developing contacts at other agencies, including in contiguous counties, to ensure we are using resources responsibly and to identify and address overlaps in investigative targets as early as possible.
-The analyst will also assist the investigator with any review of forensic reports from cell phone search warrants, information obtained from social media account returns, jail communications, and other evidentiary material.
-We are requesting funds to employ a criminal investigator.
-The investigator will review information compiled by the criminal intelligence analyst, draft search warrants, conduct interviews, set up medical and sexual assault examinations, set up forensic interviews of victims at our local Children's Advocacy Center, request grand jury subpoenas and provide testimony in court for bond hearings and trials.
+The Fort Bend County District Attorney's Office seeks to continue to address modern-day trafficking by utilizing investigative techniques centered around obtaining modern-day evidence, such as cellular telephones, social media, and geolocation data, with the goal of eradicating networks of traffickers and obtaining convictions without relying on victim testimony.
+We use a team-oriented approach to investigating and prosecuting human trafficking, with collaboration between prosecutors, criminal investigators, and a criminal intelligence analyst.
+We are requesting funds to continue employing a criminal intelligence analyst, who uses both open source and law enforcement databases to gather information on both suspects and victims.
+This includes obtaining and reviewing prior offense reports, prior bond paperwork, jail communications, "CPS" records, social media accounts, and other relevant information.
+This approach requires daily case review and follow up because social media platforms allow users to post temporary content; for example, if we are watching a suspect's Instagram account, they may post to their Instagram Story, which is only available to view for 24 hours after it is posted.
+Information gathered by the criminal intelligence analyst is documented and saved for both current and future investigations, and to build a database of information that can be used to identify other networks of traffickers.
+The analyst is responsible for developing contacts at other agencies, including in contiguous counties, to ensure we are responsibly using resources and any to identify and address overlaps in investigative targets as early as possible.
+The analyst assists the dedicated Human Trafficking investigator with review of forensic reports from cell phone search warrants, information obtained from social media account returns, jail communications, and other evidentiary material.
+Additionally, the criminal intelligence analysts is utilized during proactive operations, where often the only information that law enforcement has about potential suspects are their online username and/or a phone number.
+By having criminal intelligence analysts on scene during these operations, we are able to quickly obtain crucial information about suspects before they even arrive on the scene.
+This not only gives us an investigatory advantage, but also helps alleviate safety concerns for undercover officers.
+We are requesting funds to continue employing a criminal investigator dedicated to investigating human trafficking and related offenses.
+The investigator reviews information compiled by the criminal intelligence analyst, draft search warrants, conduct interviews, set up medical and sexual assault examinations, set up forensic interviews of victims at our local Children's Advocacy Center and TxFNE, set victims up with victim advocates, request grand jury subpoenas and provide testimony in court for bond hearings and trials.
 The investigator will also follow up on leads that develop from search warrant returns.
-For example, a social media search warrant may identify the social media account of another individual who was being sexually exploited.
-The investigator would then follow up with a preservation letter for that new account and draft a second search warrant for that individual's account.
-The investigator may also work in an undercover capacity in order to effectuate the rescue of identified victims.
+The investigator will also work in an undercover capacity in order to effectuate the rescue of identified victims.
 The criminal investigator, criminal intelligence analyst, and prosecutors will continuously update one another regarding developments in each case, so that tasks can be delegated efficiently and evidence reviewed thoroughly.
 This team approach will ensure that all investigations are thorough from start to finish, and result in convictions for traffickers and recovery and justice for victims.